Has the rising cost of fuel got your purse strings in a tangle?

 Save fuel while you drive

 - Easy on the accelerator – The harder you press on the accelerator, the more fuel you’re allowing to burn.
-Gently accelerating will help you reach the same speed using much less fuel, plus it will save you having to use the breaks if you take off too fast
+Gently accelerating will help you reach the same speed using much less fuel, plus it will save you having to use the brakes if you take off too fast

 - Use your gears – Did you know that higher gears a more efficient?
 It’s true!
 Make a habit of driving in the highest possible gear (without putting strain on the engine) to help conserve fuel